freebsd/freebsd-src/docs/Passes.rst

 * Proves conditional branches to be unconditional

 Note that this pass has a habit of making definitions be dead.
-It is a good idea to to run a :ref:`DCE <passes-dce>` pass sometime after running this pass.
+It is a good idea to run a :ref:`DCE <passes-dce>` pass sometime after running this pass.

 ``-simplify-libcalls``: Simplify well-known library calls
 ---------------------------------------------------------